derhuerst/thingsboard-telemetry-stream/readme.md

 connection.addEventListener('error', abortWithError)
 ```

-If you don't pass in `token`, the `THINGSBOARD_TOKEN` environment variable will be used.
+If you pass in `token` or set the `THINGSBOARD_TOKEN` environment variable, only this token will be used.
+To let it periodically generate new token instead, pass in `user` & `password` or set the `THINGSBOARD_USER` & `THINGSBOARD_PASSWORD` environment variables.

 ## Contributing